monopole/volley/README.md

 ~/mutantfortune/bin/croupier
 ```
 This window should not have a triangle.

-Drag the triangle in the first window - it should hop to the second window.
+Drag the triangle in the first window.
+On release, it should hop to the second window.
 It should be possible to send it back.

-The `namespace` command should show two services, `croupier0` and `croupier1`
+The `namespace` command above should now show two services, `croupier0` and `croupier1`

-__To run with more than two "devices", one must change the the
+__To run with more than two devices (a 'device' == a desktop terminal
+or an app running on a phone), one must change the the constant
-constant `expectedInstances` in the file
+`expectedInstances` in the file
 [game_manager.go](https://github.com/monopole/mutantfortune/blob/master/croupier/util/game_manager.go).__

-## Now try the mobile app
+## Now try the mobile version

-The mobile app counts as a "device" against your limit determined by
+The mobile app counts as a "device" against the  limit set by
 `expectedInstances`, so for the default value of two, only
 one desktop terminal is allowed.